 You can easily integrate entire trainings in your intranet by uploading the needed files, sheets and presentations and even by including videos.
 A training for dedicated employees is always a nice way to show that you as a company are supporting the individual growth of each member of the company.
 Plus, learning something new is always something that boosts motivation and employee engagement.

 However, apart from offering work-related training, some of our remote experience and remote employee engagement ideas also consider lifestyle classes such as yoga or meditation workshops, art nights, virtual wine-tastings or anything else that improved the understanding of belonging to a team of like-minded people instead of being the lonely soldier who works from home.
 And, honestly, a good yoga class during a virtual lunch-break feels like heaven, doesn't it?

 Intranets can save time

 Losing time when looking for the right documents, files and even people can lower the employee experience at work to a maximum as it is really depressing to be spending lots of time browsing through documents and emails.
-An intranet works as a knowledge hub and your organised best friend.
-Once you implement it correctly, you can easily organise your files and sheets in a drive and, thus, overcome silos that create time-consuming searches and increase productivity.
-An intranet search, or Universal Search, makes work so much easier to quickly and easily find the right information with only a few clicks.
+An intranet works as a knowledge hub and your organized best friend.
+Once you implement it correctly, you can easily organize your files in a Drive and overcome silos.
+Happeo's Universal Search makes work easier by letting you quickly find the information you're looking for.